adorsys/psd2-accelerator/ui/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to (<http://localhost:4200/>).
 The app will automatically reload if you change any of the source files.
+It is not possible to run the UI with `ng serve`, because the backend has not configured CORS for the UI.

 ## Code scaffolding